BrentPease1/second-life/content/sounds/hero_end.md

 </br>

-**The 2023 recording season has ended.
-Sign up for our [newsletter](https://peaselab.com/sounds-newsletter/) to learn about new opportunities.**
+**The 2024 sampling season is nearly here!
+Sign up for our [newsletter](https://peaselab.com/sounds-newsletter/) to stay in the loop and be the first to know about sampling opportunities.**